ShellcodeIT/accesscontrol/README.md

 AccessControl
 =============

-Management access to OpenSSH on multiple servers, through control of public keys.
+Management access to OpenSSH on multiple servers, through the control of public keys.

 TODO:
 - Handle SSL (OpenSSL) connections and create communication protocol.